Grips for a Wheelchair Joystick

 The ability to freely move is a basic human right that the disabled community is unfortunately shown time after time isn’t so basic.
 But this isn’t an article about the lack of accessibility in the world.
 I want to talk about something much simpler...

-Gripping the joystick on my wheelchair
+Difficulty gripping the joystick on my wheelchair

 For the first 16 years of my life, I never had a problem driving.
 I used the generic, skinny joystick that comes standard with all wheelchairs.